-After a sustained period of inactivity, the Townsville Regional Group was successfully re-launched with a Dinner at the RSL Club attended by 48 guests on Friday 5 October.
-New regional convener David Jackson OAM welcomed everyone at the event and paid tribute to his fellow committee members Judy Hunter OAM; Ron Piper OAM and Pauline Woodbridge OAM for their enthusiasm in getting this first event up and running.

-Geoff Cowles OAM, Queensland Branch Secretary and Patrick Galligan OAM, Queensland Branch Membership Officer represented the Queensland Branch Chairman and the Branch Committee at the event to lend strong support and encouragement to the new committee.
+TOWNSVILLE REGIONAL GROUP IS BACK IN BUSINESS After a sustained period of inactivity the Townsville Regional Group was successfully re-launched with a Dinner at the RSL Club attended by 48 guests on Friday 5 October.
+New regional convener David Jackson OAM welcomed everyone at the event and paid tribute to his fellow committee members Judy Hunter OAM; Ron Piper OAM and Pauline Woodbridge OAM for their enthusiasm in getting thi rst event up and running.
+Geoff Cowles OAM, Queensland Branch Secretary and Patrick Galligan OAM, Queensland Branch Membership Of cer represented the Queensland Branch Chairman and the Branch Committee at the event to lend strong support and encouragement to the new committee.
 Geoff was invited to address the gathering on Queensland Branch matters and presented the group with their Association promotional banner.
 The regional group committee looks forward to organising more interesting events including possibly lunches and morning teas for the members in the future.